Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Project-1-―-Pizza-Delivery-System.md

 </p></li>
 <li><b><format color="CornFlowerBlue">Alternative Flow</format></b>:
 <p>
-In the off chance the GPS tracking system becomes temporarily unavailable, the system will fall back to a milestone status update, without the real-time location tracking ability it normally displays.
+In the off chance the <b>GPS tracking system</b> becomes temporarily unavailable, the system will fall back to a milestone status update, without the real-time location tracking ability it normally displays.
 The system then will roll back to a simple interface, showing the ETA and current milestone.
 Based on delivery driver route changes, the system recalculates the ETA information